isomerpages/isomerpages-govtech/pages/epayments.md

 ---
-layout: simple-page
-title:  "E-Payments"
+title: E-Payments
-permalink: "/scewc2019/epayments"
+permalink: /scewc2019/epayments
 breadcrumb: E-Payments

 ---

 With the E-Payments initiatives, citizens and businesses are able to transact digitally in a hassle-free, seamless and secure manner.
 It creates an open, accessible and interoperable national E-Payments infrastructure.